dokklib/dokklib/docs/libs/db/transactions.md

 GROUP#my-group        | GROUPOWNER#alice

 Now if we want to change the owner of a group, we have to use a transaction, because we can't update the sort key of an item.
-Instead, we have to insert a new item and delete the old item at the same time using a transaction.
+Instead, we have to insert a new item and delete the old item atomically using a transaction.
 Here is the example code to do that: